UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 The applied timeframe for this UMIP will be specified in ancillary data, and all qualifying integrations launched during this timeframe should be counted.

-The "green light" list should not be considered the *only* source of truth.
+The "green light" list should not be considered the *only* source of truth, but rather a reflection of the discussions that take place within the community.
 The DVM has the ability and responsibility to challenge the validity of any integrations that have been included or excluded from the list if the broader consensus of UMA tokenholders is that it is within the spirit of this UMIP to do so.
 Any and all questions surrounding the validity of an integration can be brought up in further detail in the #voting channel on the UMA Discord.

 # Ancillary Data Specifications
 The following pieces of data will be included as ancillary data when the contract is deployed, and will provide additional details & instructions to help voters correctly identify the number of qualifying integrations.